klimisa/Maze/README.md

 This layer is resposible to read the file with the Maze map and transform it to a [MazeMap](https://github.com/klimisa/Maze/blob/master/Maze.Domain/Service/MazeMap.cs) object.

 ### Improvement
- - Algorithm Refactoring towards simpler design
+ - Refactoring towards simpler design
  - Perfomance tunning using for ex. linked lists and trees.
+ - More tests

 ### External Sources